havel-therock/encrypted-messenger/messenger/common/README.md

 # Structure of communication

-Two mains object to communicate:
+Request object to communicate.
-1. ClientRequest
-2. ServerRequest

-These classes contain fields:\
+It contains fields:\
     request_type  < ENUM >\
     content < Any class > \
-    content class should contain all necessary data for completion of request type
+    content class should contains all necessary data to complete action of type passed in request type